 II.
-We need to contemplate the significance.
+Let's consider the significance.

 I see four important lessons here.

 A. We learn about the depravity of sinful man.
 I'm intrigued by the final words of the chapter.
 After the edict was proclaimed verse 15 states, "The king and Haman sat down to drink, but the city of Susa was bewildered."